5 Tips For Completing Your FAFSA

 Completing a financial aid application isn’t difficult, but it can be overwhelming.
 Don’t think you have to do this all on your own.
 If you are still a high school student, take advantage of your school’s Financial Aid Nights or talk with your guidance counselor.
 At Northern Pennsylvania Regional College (NPRC), our Student Success Specialists and the Financial Aid Office can help you navigate the financial aid application process.
 Currently, NPRC is pursuing accreditation that will allow us to participate in federal student aid programs; until then we are making institutional aid available to our current and prospective students.
 Visit the Cost and Aid section of our website for details on tuition and fee costs and to apply for institutional aid.

-The Free Application for Federal Student Aid is a form that is completed every year by prospective and current college students to determine the amount of federal student loans, grants, or work-study funds they may be able to receive.
-Once a student applies to college, they can begin this application process as early as October.
-Consider these 5 tips from your Student Success Specialist when completing your FAFSA.
+The FAFSA is a form that is completed every year by prospective and current college students to determine the amount of federal student loans, grants, or work-study funds they may be able to receive.
+You can begin this application process as early as October for the following fall start up.

-Applying for federal financial aid requires a tax return from two years prior and any supporting documentation.
-For example, if you are applying for 2019-2020 financial aid, you will need your 2017 taxes to complete the application.
-In addition to your tax return, you will need your social security and drivers license numbers, documentation of untaxed incomes – including workers comp, child support, payments to tax deferred pension, savings plans, etc. – and current bank statements, records of stocks and bonds, 529 plans, and other investments.
-Please note that if you are filing for aid as a dependent, you will also need the taxes and financial information of your parents or guardians.
+Applying for federal financial aid requires a tax return from two years prior.
+In addition to your tax return, you will need your social security and driver’s license numbers, documentation of untaxed incomes – including workers comp, child support, payments to tax deferred pension, savings plans, etc. – and current bank statements, records of stocks and bonds, 529 plans, and other investments.
+If you are dependent for federal student aid purposes, you will also need your parent’s taxes and financial information.